jrnt30/ReactJS-Bootcamp/presenter/day2.md

 ### movietile.jsx

 * talk about how refactoring stars into its own component can cleaner logical flow
+* talk about how stars doesn't change upwards in the stack to app.jsx which may have reprocussions day 3 during sorting.

 ```javascriptimport React from 'react';
 import _ from 'lodash';